45. Ten Healed of Leprosy

 For I say, through the grace given unto me, to every man that is among you, not to think of himself more highly than he ought to think; but to think soberly, according as God hath dealt to every man the measure of faith (Romans 12:3 King James Version).

 Your measure of faith may feel very small, but it has excellent potential locked up inside it.
 The crucial thing is this: “What will you do with your measure of faith?”
 Just as a mustard seed will grow to become a tree, so faith needs to grow, too.
 Faith is like a muscle; it must be exercised to grow.
 It's also like an elastic band that must be stretched to be effective.
 God will be faithful in allowing tests to come your way to nurture and increase your faith, but it will depend on your responses to the tests.
 Some people do not respond to the challenge and bailout to a smooth exit through compromise.
-In 1980, when I married my wife, Sandy, to stay in the United States, I had to fill out a form which asked me if I had ever been convicted of a drug offense.
+In 1980, when I married my wife, Sandy, to stay in the United States, I had to fill out a form that asked me if I had ever been convicted of a drug offense.
 I was tempted to lie about my two marijuana convictions in England.
 After all, who in America would know?
 These were committed in my youth, and before I gave my life to Christ.

 Looking back, I wonder how, if I had lied on my Resident Visa forms, how it would have hindered my growth in the faith.
 I told the truth on the forms and, consequently, had to leave the USA and spent more than eighteen years back in England while I church-planted twice.
 It would have probably changed many events that followed.
 I suspect that I would never have church planted and be doing the things I am doing now, equipping Christians to grow in their faith.
 To grow in faith will require you to go through many tests the Lord brings and to be obedient to Christ even when it hurts.